 This course is an in-depth consideration of cellular evolution, cellular ultra-structure and the molecular mechanisms of cell physiology.
 Students will practice techniques involving the culturing and preparation of cells and tissues for examination by fluorescence microscopy, biochemical analysis and cell behavioral assays.
 The course culminates with each student designing and executing an independent research project.
-Prerequisites:

-BIO 201, CHM 201 (with laboratory, CHM 201L) and one additional biology course at the 200-level or higher.
+Includes lecture and laboratory.
+Usually offered biennially in spring of odd years.
+Prerequisites: BIO 201, CHM 201 (with laboratory, CHM 201L) and one additional biology course (with laboratory) at the 200-level or higher.
 A grade "C-"or higher must be earned in each of the prerequisite courses.
 A non-refundable fee is billed to every student who is registered for this course at the end of the drop/add period.